Scheherazade (yacht): Features

 The yacht has two helicopter decks, a gym, and gold-plated bathroom fixtures.
 The yacht comprises six levels.
-The main deck contains six guest cabins, a grand dining room, and a spa, which includes a Turkish bath, a sauna, a cryotherapy chamber, and a hydro massage room.
+The main deck contains six guest cabins, a grand dining room, and a spa, which includes a hammam, a sauna, a cryotherapy chamber, and a hydro massage room.
 The upper deck contains two VIP suites, one of which includes a player piano.
 The owner's deck has his-and-hers suites with separate bathrooms, walk-in closets, studies, and dressing rooms.
 There are a total of 22 cabins capable of accommodating 40 guests, and a total crew of 94.

 There are however no outdoor swimming pools, otherwise common on yachts of this size, which were said to have been excluded for "privacy reasons, though it does have an indoor swimming pool with a retractable floor that can be used as a dance floor.

 Ownership and use

 The yacht's owner is not publicly known.
 Like Crescent, it is managed by Imperial Yachts of Monaco.

 The yacht sailed to Sochi, Russia, in summer 2020, then to Hurghada, Egypt in September 2020.
 The yacht again sailed to Sochi in July 2021.
 Since September 2021, it has been docked at the port of Marina di Carrara in Tuscany.